FAQs for the 2024 Statewide Primaries and Runoffs

 Visit scVOTES.gov and select “Find My Polling Place” under MySCVotes or check with your county voter registration office.

-What hours are polling places open on Election Day?
+What hours will the polls be open on Election Day?

 I saw a candidate/member of candidate’s campaign at my polling place talking to voters.
 Can they do that?